-Whether you want to sip some wine, race your mountain bike, or marvel at beautiful fountains and lights, we’ve got you covered.
+Whether you want to sip some wine, race your mountain bike, or uncover PA history, we’ve got you covered.
 Keep reading to start planning your travels in Pennsylvania in May.

-Now in its 15th year, the Pittsburgh Wine Festival will be returning this May to the delight of wine lovers in western PA.
-Held at Heinz Field, the festival will feature more than 530 different wines to taste from all over the world.
+Now in its 17th year, the Pittsburgh Wine Festival will be returning this May to the delight of wine lovers in western PA.
+Held at Heinz Field, the festival will feature hundreds of different wines to taste from all over the world.

 In addition to tasting wines, the event also includes seminars about wine and foods to sample.
 Find out more and get tickets on the festival’s website.